 In our opinion, I’m not too concerned with having a backpack that is overly weather-resistant — especially in Europe where it’s unlikely you’ll be caught in heavy downpours.

-Yes, it’s nice when backpacks take steps to help keep the elements out but you should buy a cheap rain cover if you’re really worried about protecting your backpack from the rain (almost every bag has an accompanying rain cover that’s usually sold separately but some bags come with them).
+Yes, it’s nice when backpacks take steps to help keep the elements out but you should buy a cheap rain cover if you’re truly worried about protecting your backpack from the rain (almost every bag has an accompanying rain cover that’s usually sold separately but some bags come with them).

 Note: No bag is fully “waterproof” — but some are more water-resistant than others.